-Frame copying with drop/repeat has many obvious drawbacks including unnatural and discontinuous motion, audio artifacts (where audio packets are lost or repeated at the frame skip/repeat), and corruption of metadata (e.g. closed caption packets would be lost or repeated).
-Therefore it is not recommended in professional video applications.
+Frame copying with drop/repeat has many obvious drawbacks including unnatural and discontinuous motion, audio artefacts (where audio packets are lost or repeated at the frame skip/repeat), and corruption of metadata (e.g. closed caption packets would be lost or repeated).
+Therefore, it is not recommended in professional video applications.

 Why can’t I use linear standards conversion?

-Linear interpolation from the existing picture content is the basis of low complexity, linear frame rate converters which are used in many low cost applications.
+Linear interpolation from the existing picture content is the basis of low complexity, linear frame rate converters which are used in many low-cost applications.
 In the simplest case, pixels from two input fields are used to create the pixels in a new output field.
-Simple linear interpolation using a weighted sum of existing pixels to generate new output pixels gets round some of the problems associated with frame copying, but can cause picture quality problems such as blur, loss of resolution and unnatural movement of objects e.g. judder.
+Simple linear interpolation using a weighted sum of existing pixels to generate new output pixels can get around some of the problems associated with frame copying, but can cause picture quality problems such as blur, loss of resolution and unnatural movement of objects e.g. judder.
 Only motion compensated standards converters such as FrameFormer can offer high quality converted output.

 What is motion compensated standards conversion?